 2.2 Criteria for Promotion to Professor

 Ordinarily, five years in rank at the University or another university of equal standing is required for promotion from associate professor to professor.
 A candidate for promotion to professor may apply early for promotion in the fall of the fifth year in rank.
-In the College of Arts & Sciences, early promotion is allowed for exceptionally well-qualified candidates.
+In the College of Arts and Sciences, early promotion is allowed for exceptionally well-qualified candidates.

 In addition, there must be evidence of such outstanding abilities in teaching, advising of students, service to the University and community, and collegiality as to merit recognition among faculty and students as an effective educator and faculty member.
 Finally, there must be evidence of such outstanding achievements in scholarship and research, particularly scholarly publication and other academically recognized, creative achievements, as to merit attention among recognized scholars.
-The opinions of graduates who have achieved notable professional success after leaving the University and the number as well as caliber of students who have been guided in research by the candidate should be considered.3.
-DOSSIER
+The opinions of graduates who have achieved notable professional success after leaving the University and the number as well as caliber of students who have been guided in research by the candidate should be considered.

 Dossiers should be concise and adhere to the following format in the order given.